nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## Overview

-GULIO has a 2-layer system, consisting of the dashboard layer and the module layer.
+GULIO has a 2-layer system, consisting of the dashboard layer, and the module layer.
 In both layers, you have access to a different set of commands.

 <p align="center">
     <img width="973" src="userGuideImages/2-layer.jpg" alt="2-Layer System"><br>